 To begin, take the plastic cup and pour approximately two inches of apple cider vinegar into the cup.

 Add a couple of drops of liquid dish soap to the apple cider vinegar inside the cup.
-The dish soap increases the surface tension when the fruit flies land in the vinegar, preventing them from being able to fly away.
+The dish soap changes the surface tension, preventing them from being able to fly away.

 Next, take plastic wrap and stretch it over the top of the cup.
 I like to use a rubber band to hold the plastic wrap over the top of the cup, or you can use tape.